SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

   are initialized before it delegates up to a superclass initializer.

 As mentioned above,
-the memory for an object is only allocated once the initial state of all of its stored properties is known.
+the memory for an object is only considered fully initialized once the initial state of all of its stored properties is known.
-This happens when the final designated initializer in the chain is called on a base object with no further subclass.
-To enable this chain to complete, a designated initializer must make sure that all of its own properties are initialized before it hands off up the chain.
+In order for this rule to be satisfied, a designated initializer must make sure that all of its own properties are initialized before it hands off up the chain.

 **Safety check 2**
   A designated initializer must delegate up to a superclass initializer before assigning a value to an inherited property.

-If it doesn't, the new value it assigns will be overwritten by the superclass as part of its own initialization.
+If it doesn't, the new value the designated initializer assigns will be overwritten by the superclass as part of its own initialization.

 **Safety check 3**
-  A convenience initializer must delegate to another initializer before assigning a value to *any* property (including properties defined by the same class)
+  A convenience initializer must delegate to another initializer before assigning a value to *any* property (including properties defined by the same class).

-If it doesn't, the new value it assigns will be overwritten by its own class's designated initializer.
+If it doesn't, the new value the convenience initializer assigns will be overwritten by its own class's designated initializer.

 **Safety check 4**
   An initializer cannot call any instance methods,